brunonicko/basicco/README.rst

 ^^^^^^^
 Better support for the `typing.Generic` class (even in Python 2.7).

+Features are also available through the metaclass `basicco.generic.GenericMeta`.

 In Python 2.7 (without using `Basicco`) the example below would give you True due to a bug in the `typing` module.
 The `Base`_ fixes that bug.